alivenotions/just-some-blog/content/blog/one-year-in-tech/index.md

 ## Go where your curiosity takes you

 Deciding what to learn is a difficult choice in today's world.
 Everyone has an opinion about what you should do or which path to follow and many of these opinions should be respected.
-You can choose what to learn next, based on the current trend or based on the job market space etc etc. But that should not deter you from following your curiosity.
+You can choose what to learn next, based on the current trend or based on the job market space etc. But that should not deter you from following your curiosity.

 I am not advocating being unemployed and learning a dead technology because that isn't pragmatic.
 But once you are in a job and are looking to learn something, go where your curiosity takes you.

-Sometimes satiating that knowledge thirst is so much more important that it doesn't matter if no one is paying you.
+Sometimes satiating that knowledge thirst is important and it doesn't matter if anyone is paying you.
 This is true for tech, as it is for any other skill that you want to learn.
 Many times I worry that learning something isn't going to pay off in any form in the future.
 This is a regret waiting to happen.

 Besides, learning anything will help you grow and make you a well-rounded person.
 Aim to be that person.